Halong Bay, Vietnam

 Children are welcome on board the Bhaya boats.
 As the itinerary is so bespoke they are great for families as you can tailor-in specific child friendly activities.
 However, parents are responsible for their children at all times.
 Babysitters can be arranged with prior notice if parents would like some time out.
 Interconnecting cabins are available on Au Co and Bhaya Premium.

-All your meals are included during your stay, menus will vary from boat to boat as the chefs all have their specialties.
+All your meals are included during your stay, menus will vary from boat to boat as the chefs all have their specialities.
 Some will be buffet, some will be a la carte and others will be set menus.
 Dietary requirements can easily be catered for.
 On the Bhaya Legend boats but you can choose to eat meals when it suits you and wherever you would like - a candlelit dinner on the beach, a lunchtime picnic in the jungle or breakfast on deck, the choice is yours.

 On board all the boats there is a sundeck with long chairs and shade for you to relax on.
 You can enjoy some spa and beauty treatments.
-They also have kayaking, snorkeling and fishing equipment on board which is at your disposal.
+They also have kayaking, snorkelling and fishing equipment on board which is at your disposal.
 Au Co has an onboard spa and a bar too.

 You will enjoy a cruise through Halong Bay stopping off at some of the main attractions such as the Bright and Dark Caves and the Dau Go Cave.
 On longer itineraries you will explore further afield heading out to Cat Ba Island and Bai Tu Long Bay stopping off at fishing villages and local villages.
-Activities also include fishing, cycling, swimming and snorkeling.
+Activities also include fishing, cycling, swimming and snorkelling.

 Jack Mace (Staff)